MicrosoftDocs/xamarin-docs/docs/xamarin-forms/user-interface/layouts/relative-layout.md

 ## Purpose

-`RelativeLayout` can be used to position views on screen relative to the overall layout or two other views.
+`RelativeLayout` can be used to position views on screen relative to the overall layout or to other views.

 ![](relative-layout-images/flag.png "RelativeLayout Exploration")